 Answer: No. Once you start the test, your time will start and you are not allowed to close your browser or leave the test.
 Your final test time will be calculated and reported to the department you are testing with.
-Additionally, your test link will only work once.
-You will not be given more than one test link, so ensure that you are able to spend up to three (3) hours to take the test before you click the link.
+Additionally, your test link will only work once (unless authorized by support).
+Ensure that you are able to spend up to three (3) hours to test before you click on the link as you need to complete the test at one time.